exercism/configlet/README.md

 configlet fmt
 ```

-For configlet to prompt to write formatted config files, add the `--update` option (or `-u` for short):
+To make configlet prompt to write formatted config files, add the `--update` option (or `-u` for short):

 ```shell
 configlet fmt --update